 A short affirmation meditation by Joseph Stingley

-Joseph’s Top 5 Reasons to Meditate
+Joseph’s Top 5 Reasons for Biblical Meditation

-A Simple Meditation
+A Simple Biblical Meditation

 Find a comfortable seated position.